djalbat/xgl-server/README.md

   </body>
 </html>
 ```
-Embedding the texture map JSON description in the HTML this way will make it available as a property of the global object in any script run in the browser.
+Embedding the image map JSON description in the HTML this way will make it available as a property of the global object in any script run in the browser.
 If you think this approach is questionable, you could provide the JSON in the response to an Ajax request.
 In the remainder of this section it is assumed that JSON has been embedded, however.

 ## Compiling from source